Mrs. Epstein has soft scrambled eggs, fruit, hash browns, smoked salmon and black forest ham, crunchy stack of wheat toast. We go at it like refugees.

 Under the duress of a refocusing, if the target has answers, they will supply them.
 They did this time, but the answers were, ‘at a retreat, taking time off from my business, to find God.’

 Mrs. Epstein, “They recalled specifically what they ate, where they drove to.
 They talked about peacefulness, quiet, a very happy meditative experience.
 How wonderful it was to be with the students.
 Nothing about sex.
-To them, they weren’t lying.
+In their minds, they weren’t lying.
 That’s what they recalled.”

 Janah, “Are there repeat customers?
 I mean, they went to have sex with kids, then leave thinking they had a spiritual experience.”